Uberspace/lab/source/guide_libreoffice.rst

   below the 1.5 GB limit of your Uberspace, e.g. ``5.0``, per_document.max_concurrency
   the number of threads one document renderer may use.
-An Uberspace has plenty of cpus, so you can set this to a higher value, e.g. ``10``, if you edit only few different documents simultaneously.
+An Uberspace has plenty of CPUs, so you can set this to a higher value, e.g. ``10``, if you edit only few different documents simultaneously.

 Troubleshooting